The 'Yes, And ...' Rule for Retirement

 One research team studying what makes a successful retirement concluded: "The acceptance of retirement, mindfulness, a positive view toward retirement, self-efficacy and a healthy lifestyle are important factors that contribute to adaptation to a successful retirement."

-In other words, thriving in retirement is as much about mindset and engagement as it is about planning — a truth humorists have captured long before researchers put language to it.
+In other words, thriving in retirement is as much about mindset and engagement as it is about planning — a truth that humorists have captured long before researchers put language to it.

 As Mark Twain famously warned: "Twenty years from now, you will be more disappointed by the things you didn't do than by the ones that you did do."

-The "Yes, and…" rule for your finances
+The "Yes, and …" rule for your finances

 Surveys show that the top fear among retirees is running out of money, driven by uncertainty around market volatility, inflation and potentially high health care costs later in life.
 It’s an outcome no one wants to imagine, but some disruption is inevitable.

-That’s where the financial aspect of the "Yes, and…" rule comes in.
+That’s where the financial aspect of the "Yes, and …" rule comes in.
 Instead of denying uncertainty, retirees can accept that volatility will happen and plan for it.

 Experts say this mindset is especially important in the early years of retirement.
 As Rittershaus explains, "Being open to making small adjustments early on in retirement will help avoid having to make larger adjustments down the line.
 It’s helpful to understand what adjustments you could make if needed, like which expenses you could reduce or eliminate, or other backup plans like downsizing."